Getting started

 .Run();

-You can find the complete example by this link.
+You can find the complete example at this link.

 After starting the scenario, you should see one active session appear.
 NBomber Studio automatically detects real-time data updates and refreshes the screen accordingly.